Some links in this post may be affiliate links

 5. Is Acalypha wilkesiana a shrub?

-Acalypha wilkesiana is an evergreen shrub which can grow upto 9.8 ft high and upto 6 ft in diameter.
+Acalypha wilkesiana is an evergreen shrub which can grow upto 9.8 feet high and upto 6 feet wide.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.